aakash32019/aakash32019/README.md

 ### Personal Interests

-When I'm not immersed in coding or studying, I enjoy outdoor activities like going for walks and cycling.
+When I'm not immersed in coding or studying, I enjoy outdoor activities like going for walks 🚶 and cycling 🚲.
 These activities help me maintain a healthy work-life balance and recharge my mind.

 Feel free to explore my repositories and reach out if you have any questions or would like to collaborate!